-The Agency has required that standard disclosure forms be provided to customers for their signature, with those customer-executed forms then submitted to the Program Administrators in both the Adjustable Block Program and the Illinois Solar for all Program since the programs initially opened under the Initial Long-Term Plan.
+The Since the inception of the Adjustable Block and Illinois Solar for All Programs, the Agency has required that standard disclosure forms be provided to customers for their signature, with those customer-executed forms then submitted to the Program Administrators in both the Adjustable Block Program and the Illinois Solar for all Program since the programs initially opened under the Initial Long-Term Plan.appropriate Program Administrator.
+The customer must sign their completed Disclosure Form prior to signing their contract.
 In its Order approving the Agency's Revised Long-Term Plan, the Commission provided analysis reinforcing the requirement that every individual subscriber to a community solar project participating in the Adjustable Block Program or ILSFA must receive and execute an individualized standard disclosure form.
-The specific provisions regarding disclosure forms, including how they are to be generated and executed, are outlined in each program's marketing guidelines/consumer protections contained in Appendix I to this Plan.
+554 The specific provisions regarding disclosure forms, including how they are to be generated and executed, are outlined in each program's marketing guidelines/consumer protections the ABP Program Guidebook, ILSFA Approved Vendor Manual, and the Consumer Protection Handbook contained in Appendix I to this Plan.

 Section 1-75(c)(1)(M)(iii) of the IPA Act now expressly provides that the Agency may "require direct program participants, including agents operating on their behalf, to provide standardized disclosures to a customer prior to that customer's execution of a contract for the development of a distributed generation system or a subscription to a community solar project."
-Marketing requirements for each program specify that the customer must receive, review, and execute that disclosure form before, or no later than in conjunction with, that customer's execution of its contract for the distributed generation system or the community solar subscription.
+Marketing requirements Materials for each program specify that the customer must receive, review, and execute that disclosure form before, or no later than in conjunction with, that customer's execution of its contract for the distributed generation system or the community solar subscription.
+If executed in conjunction with a contract, the disclosure form must be signed prior to the contract.